com-lihaoyi/scalasql/docs/design.md

    increased performance from the optimized database queries.
 For the rare scenarios where this is not true, the developer can fall back to raw SQL queries.

+ScalaSql does not rule out asynchronous APIs, or other IO-monad-like execution models.
+However, it leaves such concerns up to the user, and out of the core library: ScalaSql focuses on translating query data structures to SQL strings, and SQL ResultSets to Scala data structures.
+If anyone wants to move their database calls to a thread pool, use asynchronous database drivers, or wrap things in IO monads or reactive streams, they are free to do so without the core ScalaSql library needing to be involved.

 ### Squeryl

 ScalaSql uses a different DSL design from Squeryl, focusing on a Scala-collection-like